 The truth is, Mackerel fish and Titus fish are often used interchangeably in Nigeria.
 The two names refer to the same type of fish, usually the Atlantic mackerel (Scomber scombrus) or a closely related species.

-In this article, we’ll take a closer look at the fish specie, revealing its characteristics, taste, and culinary uses.
+This article takes a closer look at the fish species, revealing their characteristics, taste, and culinary uses.

 What Is Mackerel Fish?